enguehard/enguehard.tf/content/_index.md

         - **5 Apr 23**.
 I presented an earlier version of 'Lewis and Malthus' at the ENSL-Bologna Junior Workshop.
         - **30 Mar 23**.
 I presented an earlier version of 'Lewis and Malthus' at the Long Run Dynamics in Economics Workshop at PSE.
         - **23 Mar 23**.
 I presented an earlier version of 'Lewis and Malthus' at the Lewis Lab Graduate Workshop in Manchester.
         - **8 Mar 23**.
-I presented an earlier version of 'Local Living Standards...' at the Graduate ESH Seminar in Oxford.
+I presented an earlier version of 'Malthus in the Raj' at the Graduate ESH Seminar in Oxford.
         - **16 Sep 22**.
 I presented an earlier version of 'Illegal Economy and Ideology' at the EHA Meeting's poster session.
         - **29 Jul 22**.
-I presented an earlier version of 'Local Living Standards in Colonial South Asia' at the WEHC.
+I presented an earlier version of 'Malthus in the Raj' at the WEHC.
 [Report](https://afhe.hypotheses.org/17726) (in French).

 #        - **3-7 Jul 23**.
 I attended the Spetses Advanced Economics Summer School on causal inference with Jeff Wooldridge.
 #        - **1 Apr 23**.
 I presented an earlier version of 'Lewis and Malthus' at the EHS Conference's poster session.